I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

 Waiting on your flight is sometimes tougher on littles than when you’re up in the air.
 Here are a few things we’ve done to help pass the time and prevent meltdowns:

-- Go find the mothers room/nursing pod and nurse or feed your baby.
-I have found that feeding E in a quiet place really helps to calm her.
-If the airport you’re travelling in has a mothers’ room definitely go check it out.
-I’ll nurse E and then rock her and she usually takes a little snooze– it’s perfect!
+Go find the mothers room/nursing pod and nurse or feed your baby.
+I have found that feeding in a quiet place really helps to calm babies If the airport you’re travelling in has a mothers’ room definitely go check it out.

 Up in the air